hashgraph/stablecoin-studio/sdk/README.md

 The following operations are always performed through smart contracts calls.

 ### Get HederaERC20 List
-Get a list of hedera ERC20 addressess stored in the factory.
+Get a list of hedera ERC20 addresses stored in the factory.

 **Spec:**